Prof. T.C. Narendran

 Prof. T. C. Narendran

-Dr. T. C. Narendran, the inspiration behind this Trust, is an exemplary academician as well as an insect taxonomist of distinction and repute.
-He has put in more than 36 years in teaching and research.
+Professor Dr. T. C. Narendran, the inspiration behind this Trust, is an exemplary academician as well as an insect taxonomist of distinction and repute.
+He has put in more than 40 years in teaching and research at the Department of Zoology, University of Calicut,Kerala,India.
 His research contributions to the science of taxonomy have been very substantive in realizing the faunal diversity of the Parasitic Hymenoptera not only of the Indian Region, but also of the other parts of the world.
 His contributions to the teaching and development of taxonomy have resulted in the training of a large number of taxonomists.
 He has been very successful in inculcating among the Indian biologists, especially a vast community of students and teachers, a growing interest in taxonomy by offering free expertise as well as identification services.

-He has discovered more than 900 species of insects new to science, which represent nearly 1.
-45% of the insect diversity known from India.
-He has to his credit more than 315 research papers published in scientific journals in India and abroad and also 6 books, including 4 research monographs.
+He has discovered and described more than 1043 species of insects, which represent nearly 1.7% of insect diversity known from India.
+He has to his credit more than 350 research papers published in scientific journals in India and abroad and also 9 books, including 6 research monographs.
 More than 25 students have so far been awarded doctoral degree under him.
+After his retirement as Professor and Head of the Department in 2004, Prof.Narendran is continuing his research on the taxonomy of parasitic Hymenoptera and currently 6 students are working under his guidance on a part time basis for their doctoral degrees.

 In recognition of his outstanding contributions to the science of Insect Systematics, he has been conferred with the following honours and awards.